Writing a WMO research protocol

 Methodologists and CMC have elaborated the text of the chapter 'Safety Report' of the CCMO model research protocol (version September 2018) and have developed an example chapter 'Safety report' for medicinal research.

-The CMC monitors can advise you on specific aspects of the protocol as safety reporting, administrative procedures and monitoring.
-They also give practical advice about how to include certain formulations in the protocol that help you prevent protocol deviations.
-Contact them at: cmc_diensten@amsterdamumc.nl.
+The CRA's (clinical research associates) of the CMC departmentcan advise you on specific aspects of the protocol, such as safety reporting, administrative procedures and monitoring.
+They also give practical advice about how to include certain formulations in the protocol that help you prevent protocol deviations, for more information see this page.
+You can contact them at: cmc_diensten@amsterdamumc.nl.

 The pharmacists at the Medicines Research Centre can give you support in collecting and drawing up the necessary documentation for trials of research products.
 If the research product is a medical device, you can ask the people at adviesmedischehulpmiddelen@amsterdamumc.nl for advice concerning the necessary documentation.

-The staff at the EDS-Consult can advise you about such things as functional research design, choosing the right patient population or the selection of outcome measurements.
-The statisticians can give you support in calculating the required sample size, choosing the best randomisation technique, writing the statistical paragraph or drawing up a Statistical Analysis Plan (SAP).
+The staff of the Department of Epidemiology & Data Science can advise you about methodological issues like functional research design, choosing the right patient population, the selection of outcome measurements, as well as more statistical issues like esthablishing the required sample size, choosing the best randomisation technique, writing the statistical paragraph or drawing up a Statistical Analysis Plan (SAP).
+You can ask for consultation on their Service Portal EDS-Consult

 We would also like to draw your attention to the Biostatistics Wiki which has answers to frequently asked questions about using statistics in medical research and can help you find the right metrics and calculations for your analysis.